 How does it work?

 Lawyers simply go to bulletpoints.com.au and do a search on their practice area and matching events come up from the almost 50 approved providers.
-They can refine the search to formats such a video, webinar or face to face.
+They can refine the search to formats such as video, webinar or face-to-face.
 Courses cost the same as booking directly so there is no charge for this premium service.

 How is it unique?